BartMassey/ttt-bench/README.md

 ### Notes

 * C[clang]: Compiled with Clang 4.0.1 with `-O3`.
 See the
   Makefile for other optimization flags.

+* C[gcc-8]: Compiled with GCC 8.1.0 with `-O4`.
+See the
+  Makefile for other optimization flags.

 * C[gcc]: Compiled with GCC 7.3.0 with `-O4`.
 See the